justingrant94/BackEnd--Project4/README.md

 **Backend**

 Covering the backend first, I wanted to create the registerView, login view and also the Authentication.

+the developer which was coding would share their screen, allowing all the other team mates to watch as they coded their chosen section.
+Once each person had coded their part they would add, commit & push to a development branch, working this way allowed all members of the team to assist and guide each other when making the backend.
+My main focus was on creating the views for register and login as well as some authentication.

 <img width="596" alt="Screenshot 2022-06-21 at 13 47 04" src="https://user-images.githubusercontent.com/73545574/175280405-ca439291-da8b-4af5-905d-ab5314a17362.png">